pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 We start by moving the `Ticket` sprite to a good place for the child ticket.
 This is centred left-to-right, and quite near the top.
-This should happen when the green flag is clicked.
+This should happen when the program starts.
 In Scratch, we would put together a script like this:

 ![When-green-flag-clicked for child ticket](child-ticket-green-flag.png#img-center)